llmslop/disaster-routing/scripts/README.md

 ## `collect_logs.py`

-This script collect log from a virtual file system (a directory, a ZIP file, or anything really):
+This script collect log from a virtual filesystem (a directory, a ZIP file, or anything really):

 ```sh